Subscribie/subscribie/docs/content/en/docs/Tasks/enable-donations.md

 date: 2023-03-21
 weight: 5
 description: >
-  Accept donations in your shop.
-How to enable donations.
+  Need to collect donations?
+Learn how to enbale donations in your shop.
 ---

 ## Steps to Enable Donations